Archana-Ragu/lets-upgrade-task/README.md

 # lets-upgrade
 lets- upgrade is the platform to learn daily
 - unlock your computational potential
-* start with an overview
+* start with an overview.

 * letsupgrade is one of the website used to learn some of the programming language